 Size of the groups

 The hardest part for many parents is the first time they have to say goodbye to their kid at the Kita door.
 The kid usually runs towards you and starts crying.
-What helped me to get over this is to wait outside the closed door and to listen.
-You will be surprised how often the little ones stop crying and start playing with the other kids once papa or mama are out of sight.
+What helped me to get over this is to wait outside the closed door and listen.
+You will be surprised how often the little ones stop crying and start playing with the other kids once papa or mama is out of sight.

 Do the cultural and pedagogical concepts align with your own?

 You need a document called a Kitagutschein in order to get your kid into a Kita.
 The document is issued by your district's Jugendamt often located inside the Bezirksamt.
 You can get a Kitagutschein 9 months before daycare starts but you should not apply for it less than 2 months before Kita starts.
 You can sign a contract with a Kita even if you don't have your Kitagutschein yet but you need the Kitagutschein the latest the day the contract starts.